A Level Drama and Theatre Studies

 Many of the roles have allied degree courses that can be studied at university or drama school.
 It’s worth taking the time to check out the detail of individual courses as there will be a wide range of approaches from the theoretical to the vocational, with plenty of combination in between.

 Application for degrees varies according to the institution.
-For drama schools there is an audition process that will include monologues and a song.
+For drama schools there is an audition process that will often include monologues and a song.
 For university you will need to participate in a group workshop/audition and undertake an interview.
 You may also need a portfolio for some of the design based courses.eg costume or lighting design.
 For all courses you will be expected to demonstrate a passion for the arts such as seeing shows or reading plays.

 Top universities or drama schools include: